Being Harassed on Instagram? Here's How to Stop - Fast

 Immediate Retaliation is Very Common

 Many scammers react aggressively when ignored, instantly messaging your followers or posting your photos as proof they mean business.
-Quite often they will send a screenshot back to show what they did.
+Quite often they will send a screenshot back to show what they did in order to instill fear and to prove that they aren't going anywhere.

 They Want to Prove They Have Power